 The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect reported amounts of assets and liabilities at the date of the financial statements and reported amounts of revenues (additions) and expenses (deductions) during the reporting period.
 Actual results could differ from those estimates.

-Additionally, the lingering effects of the COVID-19 pandemic have caused global supply chain interruptions and high inflation.
-The uncertainty regarding continued economic recovery precludes any prediction as to the long-term impact of COVID-19 on financial market and economic conditions.
-The estimates and assumptions underlying these financial statements are based on the information available as of June 30, 2022, including judgments about the financial market and economic conditions, which may change over time.
+The estimates and assumptions underlying these financial statements are based on the information available as of June 30, 2023, including judgments about the financial market and economic conditions, which may change over time.

 New Accounting Standards